MaastrichtU-IDS/dsri-documentation/website/docs/jupyterhub-spark.md

 ## 🧊 Install kfctl

-You will need to install `kfctl` on your machine, a tool to deploy Kubeflow applications, download the [latest version for your OS 📥️](https://github.com/kubeflow/kfctl/releases)
+You will need to have the usual `oc` tool installed, and to install `kfctl` on your machine, a tool to deploy Kubeflow applications, download the [latest version for your OS 📥️](https://github.com/kubeflow/kfctl/releases)

 You can then install it by downloading the binary and putting it in your path, for example on Linux: